lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 LPWAN technology generally carries a single identifier, which corresponds to the DEV.
 The SCHC C/D may also not be aware of these values.

-If the DEV address has a static value that is not derived from an IEEE EUI-64, then TV contains the actual Dev address value, the MO operator is set to "equal" and the CDA is set to "not-sent".
+For privacy reasons or if the DEV address is changing over time, a static value that is not equal to the DEV address SHOULD be used.
+In that case, the TV contains the static value, the MO operator is set to "equal" and the CDF is set to "not-sent".
+RFC 7217 provides some methods that MAY be used to derive this static identifier.

 If several IIDs are possible, then the TV contains the list of possible IIDs, the MO is set to "match-mapping" and the CDA is set to "mapping-sent".